-Instead of dining out, why not attempt a romantic meal at home using locally grown ingredients, paired with organic wine or juice.
+Enjoy a romantic meal at home, cooking together with your partner and using locally grown ingredients, paired with organic wine or juice.
 Plan ahead to avoid excess food waste and don't forget to recycle your peelings!

 You could even create some extra ambiance by using beeswax candles, which help clean the air at the same time!

 According to our research, 39% of Londoners are more likely to see someone again if they used a reusable bottle.

 Along with reducing the waste produced and recycling everything that can be recycled, the act of reusing, rather than throwing away, shows consideration for the environment, which is attractive to potential partners.